AlbertoCasasOrtiz/Decryptbijection/README.md

 If you are going to use this code, please conctact me before doing it through this github account, and I will answer any doubt.

+It was an obligatory activity in the subject declarative programming in Universidad Complutense de Madrid.

 Thank you.